MakeSchool-Tutorials/Makestagram-Swift-V3/P9-Refactoring-Stringly-Typed-Code/content.md

     }

-Let's add a constant to get rid of our stringly typed segue identifier in our LoginViewController.
+Let's add our first constant to get rid of our stringly typed segue identifier in our LoginViewController.
 Let's add the following to our constants file:

     struct Constants {
         struct Segue {